 If it weren’t for some key people in my life who showed me how easy travel actually is I don’t think I would have pushed myself to travel either.
 There always was and still is a reason why I can’t or shouldn’t travel, whether it’s because of financial reasons, the perfect timing to go, or because I simply don’t pull the trigger and buy the ticket.
-Work is a big deterrent of when most people can travel or if they simply can not (I do believe that our system, at-least in the United States, deters us from taking much-needed vacations but that is a different story).
+Work is a big deterrent and decides for most people if they can travel (I do believe that our system, at-least in the United States, deters us from taking much-needed vacations but that is a different story).
 I constantly have jobs that are less than willing to give me time off when I really wanted to go.
 And while I was in college and when I graduated most companies never were willing to work with me.
 Most of the world has this same problem but this is where being creative comes into play and why you must push yourself to travel.

 In 2011 I took a full-time position working as a leasing consultant from October to March (and then I moved to Chicago).
 I still wanted to travel somewhere during this time so I decided I was going to go to Disneyland for a weekend excursion and I was able to not use any of my vacation days (didn’t have any vacation days anyways).
 So literally we picked a long weekend to go and just went.
 Now Disneyland wasn’t incredibly far but the great thing about living in the US is that North America is easily accessible for an extra long weekend.
 Think jetting off to Mexico, the Caribbean, somewhere inside the US and Canada for a mini vacation.
 I wanted to get away for the weekend and I did with no regrets.
 Find a weekend that you can secure an extra long weekend and plan to go.